dart-lang/site-www/README.md

 run this from the top of the repo:

 ```
-dart deploy/linkcheck/bin/linkcheck.dart
+linkcheck :4000
 ```

 If the link checker crashes:
 * Make sure you're using the firebase server.
-* Rerun the command with the `-v` option to figure out what triggered the crash.
+* Rerun the command with the `-d` option to figure out what triggered the crash.
   (Hint: If the last file read is get-started-flowchart.png, then you're probably running the jekyll server, not the firebase one.)